astriaai/astria-docs/docs/api/1-prompt/5-delete.md

 ### Parameters

 #### `id` (required)
-The ID of the tune to be deleted.
+The ID of the prompt to be deleted.

 ### Returns